drupalprojects/name/README.txt

 6) Credentials

 At least given or family name must be selected.
-You can specify which of these fields to display and the minimal required fields to consitute a valid name.
+You can specify which of these fields to display and the minimal required fields to constitute a valid name.

 Multiple values are supported via the core fields engine.